-- 1. Clothing can be no more than one size larger than the student's measurements.
-Garment may not be too tight. - 2.
-All clothes must fit appropriately and be worn with appropriate undergarments as deemed fit by the campus administration. - 3.
-All clothing worn inside the school buildings must be solid colored and dress code colors. - 4.
-Clothing items cannot be worn in any way that reflects gang affiliation, conceals contraband or creates a distraction. - 5.
-All clothing must be properly hemmed and free of holes or tears. - 6.
-Patches are acceptable as long as they are the same color and applied on the inside of the clothing. - 7.
-Each campus principal will be given a specific number days that are flexible days to be used at their discretion.
-These may be denim days, spirit shirt days, hat days, etc. - 8.
-No grills or other objects covering teeth. - 9.
-Wearing same color pants and top is not permitted. - 10.
-Special needs and medical conditions will be reviewed on a case by case basis as they arise. - 11.
-Students shall be dressed and groomed in a manner that is clean and neat and that will not be a health or safety hazard to themselves or others.
-The district prohibits any clothing or grooming that in the principal's judgment, may reasonably be expected to cause disruption or interference with normal school operations. - 12.
-Hair will be kept neat, clean, well groomed and of a natural shade. - 13.
-Hair must not be disruptive and must not present a safety hazard to any student. - 14.
-Caps, hats or head coverings inside the buildings are not allowed. - 15.
-Jewelry referring to alcohol and other drugs, tobacco, profanity, sex violence, gang membership or displaying obscene pictures shall not be permitted. - 16.
-Except for ears, jewelry on other parts of the face, including the interior of the mouth is not permitted. - 17.
-Sunglasses may be worn outdoors but worn indoors only with a permit from the nurse's office and/or a doctor's written recommendation. - 18.
-Students in DAEP will consult with the building supervisor for appropriate dress code.
+- Clothing can be no more than one size larger than the student's measurements, nor may the garment be too tight. - All clothes must fit appropriately and be worn with appropriate undergarments as deemed fit by the campus administration. - All clothing worn inside the classroom must be solid colored and dress code colors. - Clothing items cannot be worn in any way that reflects gang affiliation, conceals contraband, or creates a distraction.

+- All clothing must be properly hemmed and free of holes or tears. - Patches are acceptable as long as they are the same color and applied on the inside of the clothing. - Each campus principal will be given a specific number days that are "flexible" days to be used at their discretion.
+These may be denim days, spirit shirt days, hat days, etc. - No grills or other objects covering teeth - Wearing same color pants and tops is not permitted. - Special needs and medical conditions will be reviewed on a case by case basis as they arise.

+- Students shall be dressed and groomed in a manner that is clean and neat and that will not be a health or safety hazard to themselves or others.
+The district prohibits any clothing or grooming that, in the principal's judgment, may reasonably be expected to cause disruption or interference with normal school operations. - Hair will be kept neat, clean, well groomed, and of a natural shade. - Hair must not be disruptive and must not present a safety hazard to any student. - Caps, hats, or head coverings inside the buildings are not allowed. - Jewelry referring to alcohol and other drugs, tobacco, profanity, sex, violence, gang membership, or displaying obscene pictures shall not be permitted. - Except for ears, jewelry on other parts of the face, including the interior of the mouth is not permitted. - Sunglasses may be worn outdoors but worn indoors only with a permit from the nurse's office and/or a doctor's written recommendation. - Students in D.A.E.P. will consult with the building supervisor for appropriate dress code.